 You can also see that I have spent most of my career in progressive movements and public service.
 I live a simple life focused on family, friends, giving to my community, working for justice, and doing work I feel good about.
 I have 100% client satisfaction.
 Since every client has different needs, there is a different outcome for each one.
 If I don’t think I can help, I’ll let you know and offer a referral to someone who can.

-I focus on meeting the needs of people who want a long-term advisor to help them as their lives evolve over time.
-My pricing is based on complexity and is typically about a bit more in the first year since we do a lot more work together.
+We focus on meeting the needs of people who want a long-term advisor to help them as their lives evolve over time.
+We use a sliding scale based on income, assets, and complexity.
 Prices range a lot since clients have very different needs.
-This service generally ranges from about $3000 to quite a bit more per year.
-At first, that may seem like a lot, and it is, but it’s also a steal.
+This service generally ranges from about $2000 per quarter to quite a bit more per year.
+At first, that may seem like a lot, and it is, but it’s also a steal for the right clients.
 High-quality financial advice is typically worth way more than it costs.
-I love that I add tremendous values to clients lives both in ways that are easy to measure and in ways that aren’t.
-I aim to generate value for clients well in excess of fees charged.
-I determine the sliding scale fees using an algorithm designed to produce a fair cost for people with varying income, wealth, and circumstances.
-I also have an hourly rate and project rates for people who want to focus on a specific issues and aren’t ready for a more holistic approach (or just don’t want one).
+We love that we add tremendous values to clients lives, both in ways that are easy to measure and in ways that aren’t.
+We aim to generate value for clients well in excess of fees charged.
+We determine the sliding scale fees using an algorithm designed to produce a fair cost for people with varying income, wealth, and circumstances.
+We offer financial strategy intensives (one-time consults) for people who want to focus on a specific issue and aren’t ready for a more holistic approach (or just don’t want one).
 There is often a waitlist for this service since full-service clients get priority.

 Working with a trustworthy, capable advisor is well worth it for most people, since it substantially improves their outcomes, sometimes by large amounts (hundreds of thousands of dollars or more) over time–and that’s just the easily quantifiable value.
 You can read more about that in an excellent but approachable paper here.

-I donate 10% of all business profits to justice causes.
+We donate 10% of all business profits to justice causes.
 The money that goes to global health is typically donated to Project Muso.
 Within three years of Project Muso deploying their model in Mali, child mortality dropped from 15% to 1.7%.
+We also donate to other organizations and focus on supporting environmental, feminist, race, and economic justice.

 I mostly work with people who care about living socially responsible lives.
 What that means differs by person.
 Balancing career decisions, charitable giving approaches, socially responsible investing (SRI) strategies, and personal lifestyle is challenging to do in a serious way.
 Most advisors will just recommend a SRI fund and move on.
 This is a naive way to approach the topic and most clients end up with overpriced investments than don’t deliver much if any social change.
 With me, you get someone who has experience in social change work, evaluating impact, and with shareholder activism.
 I bring a rare depth of experience to evaluating the differences between the approaches of different SRI firms and whether their change work really works.
 And it gets even more complicated since some don’t want to maximize social change but rather want to completely avoid certain industries regardless of cost.